mathowl/tgdejong/_posts/2024-11-06-open-source-conf-infra.md

 I am trial running it for [this conference](https://sites.google.com/view/deds2025/home).
 As small things get continuously added I will release it after the conference.

 The overall framework is to have participants complete registration through a google form which collects the data in a google sheet on which an app-script (=serverside java) sits.
 The app-script performs operations based on triggers that are activated in the google sheet via checkboxes by organizers.
 Here the automization includes generic personalized emails and personalized invitation letters.

-You can send these automized emails for free using google as long as your daily email quota is below 100.
+The convenient thing is that all of this can be run through ordinary free-to-use google services.
+So essentially you can clone the files to your google-drive and you are ready to go.